tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/PHP SDK/对象操作_intl_en.md

 #### API description

-This API calls the `CopyObject` API operation for small files and the multipart copy API operation for large files based on the file size.
-Its parameters are the same as those of the `PUT Object - Copy` and `Upload Part - Copy` APIs.
+This API is used to call the copy object API for small files, and the multipart copy API for large files.
+For the API parameters, please see those of the `PUT Object - Copy` and `Upload Part - Copy` APIs.

 #### Sample request